 The Narita new Sky Access route via the Skyliner (at 160 km/hr) - departing at Airport Terminal 2 Station -will get you into central Tokyo's Nippori Station within 36 minutes!
 Three major highways offer access to the Airport; including a new expressway (North Chiba Road) along the Narita Rapid Railway corridor.

-With 39.1 million passengers in 2016, and two long runways, Narita International Airport serves as the main international hub for Japan Airlines and All Nippon Airways ANA, and it is also a hub for Delta Airlines.
+With over 39 million passengers annually, and two long runways, Narita International Airport serves as the main international hub for Japan Airlines and All Nippon Airways ANA, and it is also a hub for Delta Airlines.
 Its numerous airlines offer connecting points between Asia and the Americas.

 Narita International Airport now has three passenger terminals - T1 & T2 and new LCC (low-cost-carrier) T3.
 For Terminal details at this site open ‘Terminal Map’ and scroll down to the text; for ground transportation open ‘Ground Transportation: /Buses & Trains.

 Phone: +81 (0)476 34 8000